 - Demographic Dividend

 So, prepare well for the WAT round.
-Read newspaper daily and make efforts to know about the thing deeply.
+Read the newspaper daily and make efforts to know about the thing deeply.
 Practice writing an essay on what you have read within 30 minutes.

-For more topics for WAT practice, find list of Previous Years’ Topics of WAT and GD here.
+For more topics for WAT practice, find a list of Previous Years’ Topics of WAT and GD here.